What is Dowsing?

-The methods are simple: usually, the dowsing equipment is held loosely by hand and pointed downwards.
+The methods are simple: hold the dowsing equipment loosely by hand and pointed downwards.
 The belief is that the twig or rod or pendulum moves seemingly on its own when above the target.

-History is silent on when the practice first came into existence, but the earliest known references are allegedly from 16th century Germany.
+History is silent on when the practice first came into existence.
+The earliest known references are allegedly from 16th century Germany.
 The religious reformer Martin Luther included in his writings a condemnation of the practice as being a contradiction of the Ten Commandment’s first rule of not practicing occult activities.

 Later less-famous theologians would similarly condemn the practice.

-Dowsing had a resurgence of popularity in 20th century America as the practice was a popular method to assist in finding underground water to be tapped as wells on remote farms.
+Twentieth-century America witnessed a resurgence in Dowsing.
+The practice became a popular method to assist in finding underground water to be tapped as wells on remote farms.

-The practice was even used by the military when attempting to find buried weapons and underground tunnels.
+The military utilized dowsing when attempting to find buried weapons and underground tunnels.
 In Norway, in 1986 an avalanche buried a group of soldiers.
 The army, after searching by “normal” methods, brought in dowsers to see if they could locate the trapped soldiers.

 Does Dowsing Really Work?

-Skeptics state that the success rate of dowsing is no higher than the results of random chance, but there has not been enough data gathered to come to any firm conclusions.
+Skeptics state that the success rate of dowsing is no higher than the results of random chance.
+However, there has not been enough data gathered to come to any firm conclusions.
 Although limited studies in the 20th and 21st centuries seem to disprove the ability of dowsers to find their targets.

 Throughout history, there have been noted dowsers who claim to have discovered many hidden objects through the practice.
 An Englishman, Leicester Gataker (1874 – 1942), claimed to have had a 90% success rate when searching for underground water sources.
-A German dowser, Ludwig Straniak (1879 – 1951), was active during World War II and allegedly was able to locate ships on secret missions using just a nautical chart and a pendulum.
+A German dowser, Ludwig Straniak (1879 – 1951), was active during World War II.
+He could allegedly locate ships on secret missions using just a nautical chart and a pendulum.

 The British Society of Dowsers, formed in 1933, hosts national and local dowsing events and states their mission is “…to promote dowsing in the United Kingdom and beyond.
 We presently offer a wide range of courses and training, and host a wide variety of meetings and activities centered on this ancient art, together with our annual conference…”